Milton Keynes firms named on Government list for failing to pay workers minimum wage

-Two Milton Keynes firms named and shamed on Government list for failing to pay workers the minimum wage
+Two Milton Keynes firms named on Government list for failing to pay workers the minimum wage

 Fifty-three employers across the country have been fined around £1.4 million for breaking rules related to paying workers.

-In Milton Keynes, Enfes Restaurant Ltd, a Turkish restaurant based on Stadium Way West in Bletchley, has been named for failing to pay £1,388.05 to ten workers.
+In Milton Keynes, Enfes Restaurant Ltd, a Turkish restaurant based on Stadium Way West in Bletchley, has been named for what His Majesty’s Revenue and Customs calls ‘failing to pay £1,388.05 to ten workers.’

+Enfes management team told the Citizen that the investigation dated back to 2022, and was connected to a lack of record keeping for trial shifts.

 Also named on the list is Green Stone Investments Ltd, which is responsible for The Palace Day Nursery, based on Windsor Street in Bletchley, for failing to pay £1,181.34 to two workers.